Rangers Vs. Mariners Prediction, Odds, Pick

 The Texas Rangers take on the Seattle Mariners.
 Check out our MLB odds series for our Rangers Mariners prediction and pick.

-Jesus Tinoco gets the start for the Rangers as part of a bullpen game, while Robbie Ray gets the assignment for the Mariners.
+Martin Perez gets the start for the Rangers, while George Kirby gets the assignment for the Mariners.

-Jesus Tinoco will be the opener for Texas in a bullpen game on Tuesday.
-He has made 13 appearances as a reliever, several in June and then another bunch in September.
-He has given up runs in only one of those 13 appearances, usually going one inning but getting five outs (1 2/3 innings) in two recent appearances.
-The Rangers are doing this even though they did not play a game on Monday, which shows how thin their starting rotation is at this point in a very long, very miserable season for the ballclub.
-The Rangers just got swept by the Cleveland Guardians at home, which enabled Cleveland to clinch the American League Central before the New York Yankees clinched the American League East, something no one would have predicted six weeks ago, or even three weeks ago.
+Martin Perez is a fascinating person in Major League Baseball heading into the offseason.
+No one made a run at him at the trade deadline, at least not on the surface.
+He wasn’t linked to any specific team.
+He and Carlos Rodon are both high-value left-handed starting pitchers who would make a number of teams much better in 2023.
+The Rangers fired their manager and general manager and are likely to be aggressive in adding pieces to what they have now, with Corey Seager and Marcus Semien being their two huge acquisitions last offseason.
+Where does Perez fit into the Rangers’ plans?
+He has had a stellar year and has been the rock of the Texas rotation in a year when other starters simply can’t match his consistency, and when the bullpen has ben atrocious.
+Perez certainly has incentive to finish the season strong and maximize his value, either for the Rangers or another potential suitor who might come along.

-Robbie Ray has a 3.60 ERA, but one has to wonder which version of Robbie Ray we are going to get in this game.
-Ray had a bad April and May, with his ERA being nearly five runs in early June.
-Then he became the guy the Mariners thought they were getting.
-Ray displayed Cy Young-level form from June through August, except for two starts when the Astros blasted him right after the All-Star break.
-In September, though, Ray has been up and down.
-In his last five starts, Ray has either pitched a scoreless game (three times) or given up at least four runs (twice).
-When he is good, he’s excellent, and when he’s bad, everyone notices.
-With Seattle 3.5 games ahead of the Baltimore Orioles and trying to close out the wild card race, the M’s need a few more great starts from last year’s Cy Young Award winner.
+George Kirby has been fantastic this season for the Mariners, giving Seattle a young arm who eats up a lot of innings and has generally stood up to the pressure of the team’s playoff push.
+However, last week in Oakland, he did not have good command against the A’s.
+He walked a few batters and gave up some loud base hits, blowing the 3-0 lead his offense gave to him.
+With the Mariners trying to fend off the Baltimore Orioles for the last American League wild card berth and gain a first-round series against the Cleveland Guardians, Kirby needs to deliver the goods in this start.
+He needs a clean first few innings so that the Mariner bats can settle down and provide this team a win against a tough starting pitcher, Martin Perez.

 Courtesy of FanDuel, here are the Rangers-Mariners MLB odds.